VEuPathDB/vagrant-rpmbuild/README.md

     lrwxrwxrwx 1 33 Jul 13 11:04 SPECS -> /vagrant/scratch/7/rpmbuild/SPECS
     lrwxrwxrwx 1 33 Jul 13 11:04 SRPMS -> /vagrant/scratch/7/rpmbuild/SRPMS

+See `gnupg RPM signing key` in Passpack for gpg signing key passphrase.

 There is a lot of information online documenting writing spec files and building RPMs that you should consult.